Wahid-Mujawar/LeagueXGamingTask_SpotifyApp/README.md

 Spotify_Music_Search_Task

-A small web application to built on Reactjs  which shows the login page for the user, where user needs to create an account to spotify app (api link provided) agree the spotify music search app to access the user data and after agree terms the user can search for the album where the api link for the main Spotify app has been provided.
+A small web application to built on Reactjs  which shows the login button for the user, user needs to create an account to spotify app agree the spotify music search app terms to access the user data and after agree terms the user can search for the album where the api link for the main Spotify app has been provided.

 Languages Javascript and HTML/CSS
 Framework/Library ReactJs